 YouTube is a great place for all your mainstream audio and video needs.
-Too bad you can't simply plug in your headphones, choose a playlist, and put your phone back in your pocket.
-Oh wait, you can... with YouTube Red and its absurd $9.99/month pricing for ad-free and background playback.
+But you can't simply plug in your headphones, choose a playlist, and put your phone back in your pocket without subscribing to YouTube Red, which costs $9.99/month for ad-free and background playback.
+If you can't afford that for just background playback, there are other ways.

 If you're running Android KitKat, Lollipop, or Marshmallow, then you know there are Xposed modules which allow you to block ads on YouTube and enable background playback.
-However, Xposed hasn't been updated to support Android Nougat yet, so here's a way to enable YouTube background playback without it.
+However, Xposed hasn't been updated to support Android Nougat yet.
+There is another option of installing a modded version of YouTube, but some users don't trust modded apps from those they don't know.
+That leaves us with going it the manual way and modding the YouTube app ourselves.

 In order to force YouTube to enable background playback on Android 7.0+, we'll simply need to "patch" the app.
 To do that, start by installing an app called Lucky Patcher, then open it up and grant root permissions.